mnellemann/syslogd/README.md

 Syslog messages from AIX (and IBM Power Virtual I/O Servers) can be troublesome with some logging solutions.
 These can be received with syslogd and then forwarded on to your preferred logging solution.

+### Forwarding to Grafana Loki

+Forwarding is currently done by making HTTP connections to the Loki API, which works fine for low volume messages, but might cause issues for large volume of messages.

 ## Development Notes